My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Our last afternoon was relatively calm: most people took out kayaks or standup paddleboards at their discretion, took one last dip in the hot tub, or relaxed in the lounge.
-I opted for the latter, enjoying a few last fresh-baked cookies and a cocktail while assembling my notes and photos to write this story!)
+Our last afternoon was relatively calm: most people borrowed kayaks or standup paddleboards, took one last dip in the hot tub, or relaxed in the lounge.
+(I opted for the latter, enjoying a few last fresh-baked cookies and a cocktail while assembling my notes and photos to write this story!)

 Day 8 – Disembark in Juneau

 We woke up on the last day of our Alaskan UnCruise to disembark in Juneau, the capital of Alaska.
 It was luckily not a ship day for larger cruise companies, so we had the town to ourselves.
 Marissa and I met up with Midgi from Juneau Food Tours to explore the blossoming food scene in this tiny town.

 After a walk through town and delicious brunch, we boarded a bus to the airport and winged back to Seattle… do we have to go home??

 The other important thing to remember is that UnCruise is different for every single route.
-Even if you take the same Eastern Reaches Inner Coves route I did, your ship will likely dock in different places, offer different activities, and feature a different crew and menu.
+Even if you take the same Alaska Fjords & Glaciers route I did, your ship will likely dock in different places, offer different activities, and feature a different crew and menu.
 UnCruise adapts to Alaska and all it has to offer: some days you may not go hiking because it’s too muddy, other days you may get a special skiff tour that I never had the chance to do.

-Despite my love of lounging, the best part of UnCruise by far are the off-ship organized activities and excursions each day.
+Despite my love of lounging, the best part of UnCruise by far is the off-ship-organized activities and excursions each day.
 Typically, we had to choose between two or three of several options:

 - Skiff (small inflatable boat) Tours

-- “Go Getter” Hiking (for the ambitious types!)
+- “Go Getter” or “goat” Hiking (more strenuous for the ambitious types!)